-5.1.4 Adding devices to MyID
+4.1.3 Adding devices to MyID

 You can import device records from your Active Directory at the point of requesting a VSC.
-MyID returns a list of PCs in the specified branch of your directory that have a full computer name and are running a compatible version of Windows.
+MyID returns a list of PCs in the specified branch of your directory that have a full computer name and are running Windows 7 or later.

 Note: The options available in this workflow depend on whether you have permission to import devices from your directory.
-See section 6.2, Setting the MyID configuration options for VSC issuance for details.
+See section 5.2, Configuring MyID for details.

 Alternatively, you can add a device manually by specifying its full computer name.
-See the Adding devices section in the Administration Guide for details of adding and editing devices.
+See the Administration Guide for details of adding and editing devices.